The Kent Cubs have are the 2025 18+ Premiere Division Champions.

-The Cubs are of the longest running teams in the Hudson Valley of any men's league team dating back to mid 2000's.
-An original Dutchess County MSBL team (now the HVMSBL) having moved to NABA six years ago, the Cubs concluded an outstanding season with an overall 21-4 record sweeping the '22 defending champion Royals in two straight shutout games and a solid Pirates team loaded with pitching 2 games to 1 (2-4, 4-2, and 5-1).
+The Cubs are one of the longest (if not the longest) running teams in the Hudson Valley of any men's league team dating back to early 2000's.
+An original Dutchess County MSBL (HVMSBL) having moved to NABA eight years ago, the Cubs concluded an outstanding season with an overall 22-3 record sweeping a solid Royals team in the semi-finals in two straight games and a stacked Diamondbacks line-up 9-5 and 1-0 to win its second consecutive title.

 ---------------------------------------------------------